 Ingredients and Substitutions

-Sunflower seed butter adds a rich, chewy texture and nutty flavor to cookies.
-It also adds protein and nutrients such as vitamin E, B vitamins, and magnesium.
+Sunflower seed butter adds a rich, chewy texture and nutty flavor to these cookies.
 It’s a great alternative to peanut butter and other nut butters, especially if you need a nut-free option due to allergies or for school snacks.

 I like to use whole wheat flour when making these cookies.
 You can substitute all purpose flour if you prefer.
 Or for a gluten-free version of these cookies, you can substitute coconut flour but reduce the amount to 1/2 cup.